Shehla Raza

-Syeda Shehla Raza Zaidi (سیدہ شہلا رضا زیدی) (born 15 May 1964 in Karachi, Pakistan) is a Pakistan People's Party politician in the Sindh province of Pakistan.
+Syeda Shehla Raza Zaidi (سیدہ شہلا رضا زیدی) (born 15 May 1964 in Karachi, Pakistan) is a Pakistan People's Party politician and Member of National Assembly of Pakistan from the Sindh province.
 In 2008, she was unanimously elected deputy speaker in the Thirteenth Assembly of the Sindh Assembly, and re-elected in 2013 for that position in the Fourteenth Assembly.

 Early education

 Raza completed her undergraduate and graduate education at the University of Karachi, receiving her Master's degree in Physiology in 1991.

 Political career

 Her political career began while she was attending university.
 In 1986, she joined the People's Students Federation, a student wing of the Pakistan People's Party, when political activities were banned.
 Her activism began during this period of military rule.
 Three years later, Raza was elected as the Joint Secretary of the People's Student Federation.

 In 1990, after the right-wing conservative alliance, the Islamic Democratic Alliance (IDA), formed a government, she was arrested and incarcerated for almost a month for her political activities, based upon allegations of a double murder and possession of illegal arms.
 The charges were later dropped.

 Politically she was a protege of Benazir Bhutto, who picked her for the party's "reserved women's seat" in the Sindh Assembly for the 2009 elections.